About API Gateway

 # TopLevelCache Middleware

 URL-based content cache.
 It is good for caching the responses of non-authenticated REST services with large responses.
 For example, if the service generates blog/wiki content using a HTML Template Egine.
 It is not advisable to cache POST requests and/or requests that depend not only on the URL but also on the content of the request.
-TopLevelCache speeds up querying of various reports (tables, charts) and dynamically generated images. [source]
+TopLevelCache speeds up querying of various reports (tables, charts) and dynamically generated images. [source (opens new window)]

 Cacher cacher = broker.getConfig().getCacher();